karser/gitbitlabhub/readme.md

 ## Why mirror repositories?
 - You can pipe multiple services.
 For example, use Bitbucket private repositories as a primary storage and self-hosted Gitlab instance as a purely CI/CD tool.
 - Better safe than sorry.
-Mirroring repos is a single backup alternative for SaaS.
+Mirroring repos is the only backup option for SaaS.

 ## How to use